toolness/apple-6502-fun/README.md

-This is Atuls' convoluted build pipeline for cross-assembling and running 6502 assembly programs on an Apple II using a Mac.
+This is Atul's convoluted build pipeline for cross-assembling and running 6502 assembly programs on an Apple II using a Mac.

 ## Prerequisites